 As per our plan, we departed the flat and waved goodbye to Martin at 11:11 on 11/11/11.
-However, what wasn't in our plan was an unscheduled stop at the shop Blacks on Deansgate, as Anne only realised that the shoes which she had bought from there a few weeks earlier were actually an odd pair and she had one size too small on her right foot.
+However, what wasn't on the agenda was an unscheduled stop at the shop Blacks on Deansgate, as Anne only realised that the shoes which she had bought from there a few weeks earlier were actually an odd pair and she had one size too small on her right foot.
 Luckily, they corrected the mistake without a receipt of purchase and we were back on our way.

 Any slight anxieties felt on our bus journey to Manchester were removed as we feasted on pate, bread and fruit on our train to Hull.
 Also, we had bought an Innocent Smoothie each and received a complementary woollen hat which happened to fit the head of our travelling companion, MoiMoi perfectly (pictures to follow).

-After enjoying the conversations with Clive, Theresa, Daisy, the other barmen Tom & Eli along with another chap called Eugene who we managed a conversation with from the other side of the bar through practically shouting to one another and also picked up some tips on Bolivia and Laos as it turns out that he and his wife were seasoned travellers and had visited a few of the places on our itinerary, we decided that as we had comprehensively exceeded our budget and taken enough unsavoury photo's of MoiMoi in the process, we would stumble back to the hostel and grab a 6 euro burger and frites to share en route.
+After enjoying the conversations with Clive, Theresa, Daisy, the other barmen Tom & Eli, as well as another chap called Eugene - who we managed a conversation with from the other side of the bar through practically shouting to one another - we decided that as we had comprehensively exceeded our budget and taken sufficient unsavoury photos of MoiMoi in the process, we would stumble back to the hostel and grab a 6 euro burger and frites to share en route.

 Back at our room, we bumped into our room-mates for the night, two fantastic chaps from Sao Paolo in Brazil, both called Daniel.
 They shared some Cachaça, a local rum from Brazil and we turned in for the evening.
 Despite looking in their early 20's, the Daniel's were both 28 and stayed out with some Polish females until 3am.